NREL/altrios/docs/src/how-to-update.md

 1. Make sure the docs look good locally by running the steps in [Serving Locally](#serving-locally)
 1. Commit files and push to `main` branch

-After that, a GitHub action will build the book and publish it [here](https://pages.github.nrel.gov/MBAP/mbap-computing/)
+After that, a GitHub action will build the book and publish it.